Tobbelobby/DAT250GIT/Lab1/dat250-expass1.md

 ## The application

-The url wil take you to the example cloned in the Heroku tutorial pag, if you go to /hello you wil see i added a header "The First Lab".
+The url wil take you to the example cloned in the Heroku tutorial page, if you go to /hello you wil see i added a header "The First Lab".

 https://polar-inlet-12528.herokuapp.com/